-- (ii) Helicopter landing is normally allowed at only three designated sites (Maps 1-4).
-The landing sites with their coordinates are described as follows: - (A) shall be used for most purposes, located on the northern cuspate foreland of Edmonson Point (Map 2) (74°19'24"S, 165°07'12"E); - (B) is allowed in support of the Adélie Penguin Monitoring Programme when necessary for transport of heavy equipment / supplies (Map 2) (74°19'43"S, 165°07'57"E); and - (C) is allowed for access to the Restricted Zone, located at the northern ice-free area (Colline Ippolito, Map 3) (74°18'50''S, 165°04'29''E). - (iii) In exceptional circumstances, helicopter access may be specifically authorised elsewhere within the Area for the purpose of supporting science or management according to conditions imposed by the Permit on access location(s) and timing.
-Landing of helicopters at sites of mammals and seabird sites and significant vegetation shall be avoided at all times (Maps 2-4). - (iv) The designated aircraft approach route is from the west of the Area, from over the lower eastern ice slopes of Mount Melbourne (Maps 1-3).
+Helicopter landing is allowed only at the landing designated sites A, B and C (Maps 1-4).
+The landing sites with their coordinates are described as follows:

+- A shall be used for most purposes and is located on the northern cuspate foreland of Edmonson Point (Map 2) (74°19'24"S, 165°07'12"E); - B shall be used in support of the Adélie Penguin Monitoring Programme or AWS maintenance or when necessary for transport of heavy equipment / supplies (Map 2) (74°19'43''S, 165°07'57''E - C shall be used allowed for access to the Restricted Zone, located at the northern ice-free area (Colline Ippolito, Map 3) (74°18'50''S, 165°04'29''E).

+Aircraft approach route is from the west of the Area, from over the lower eastern ice slopes of Mount Melbourne (Maps 1-3).
 Aircraft shall approach the main designated landing site (A) on the cuspate foreland from the north-west over or near Baia Siena (Siena Bay).
-When appropriate, access to landing site (B) should follow the same route and proceed a further 700 m SE.
-The departure route is identical in reverse. - (v) When appropriate, access to landing site (C) should be from the lower eastern ice slopes of Mount Melbourne and proceed directly to the landing site from the south over the land or where this is not feasible over Baia Siena (Siena Bay), avoiding skuas nesting to the north of the landing site; - (vi) Use of smoke grenades to indicate wind direction is prohibited within the Area unless absolutely necessary for safety, and any grenades used should be retrieved.
+Access to landing site (B) should follow the same route and proceed a further 700 m SE.
+Access to landing site (C) should be from the lower eastern ice slopes of Mount Melbourne and proceed directly to the landing site from the south over the land or, where this is not feasible, over Baia Siena (Siena Bay), avoiding skuas nesting to the north of the landing site.
+The departure routes are identical in reverse.